Get the Recipes

 The Aroma Chorus: Cumin, Coriander, Fennel, Mint, and Ajwain

-Cumin and coriander are the loudest spices in chaat masala, with fennel seeds, dried mint, and ajwain (which has an aroma similar to dried thyme) providing some background noise.
-Together they add nutty, pungent, floral, citrus, woodsy, and refreshing aromas and flavors.
+Cumin and coriander are the loudest spices in chaat masala, with fennel seeds, dried mint, and ajwain (which has an aroma similar to that of dried thyme) providing some background noise.
+Together, they add nutty, pungent, floral, citrus, woodsy, and refreshing aromas and flavors.

 Mastering the Mix

-The other benefit to making your own chaat masala is that you can tweak it to your personal preferences.
-Chaat is all about customization, and by blending your own chaat masala you truly can have it your way.
-The main spices in chaat masala are kala namak, cumin, chili powder, and green mango powder; from that starting point the possibilities are endless.
-Many traditional recipes use yellow chili powder in place of red, some include asafoetida, and others use garam masala as a jumping-off point (another spice blend commonly used in Indian cooking).
-Every auntie has her own blend (often with a secret ingredient or two), so treat the recipe as more of a guide rather than a hard and fast rule.
+The other benefit of making your own chaat masala is that you can tweak it to your personal preferences.
+Chaat is all about customization, and by blending your own chaat masala, you truly can have it your way.
+The main spices in chaat masala are kala namak, cumin, chili powder, and green mango powder; from that starting point, the possibilities are endless.
+Many traditional recipes use yellow chili powder in place of red; some include asafetida, and others use garam masala (another spice blend common in Indian cooking) as a jumping-off point.
+Every auntie has her own blend, often with a secret ingredient or two, so treat the recipe as more of a guide rather than a hard-and-fast rule.

-Whether you've decided to try my chaat masala or experiment on you own, properly toasting the whole spices will bring out the best qualities from each spice.
-To ensure even toasting, it is best to start in a cool, dry pan, roasting one spice at a time over medium heat.
-Fennel seeds toast at a different rate than coriander seeds, so you'll achieve optimal flavor by giving each one some special attention.
-Keep the seeds in constant motion in the pan, and roast them until warm to the touch and fragrant.
-Once toasted, remove the seeds from the hot pan to prevent them from scorching over the residual heat.
+Whether you've decided to try my chaat masala or experiment on your own, properly toasting the whole spices will bring out the best qualities from each one.
+To ensure even toasting, it's best to start in a cool, dry pan, roasting one spice at a time over medium heat.
+Fennel seeds toast at a different rate from coriander seeds, so you'll achieve optimal flavor by giving each one some special attention.
+Keep the seeds in constant motion in the pan, and roast them until they're warm to the touch and fragrant.
+Once they're toasted, remove the seeds from the hot pan to prevent them from scorching over the residual heat.

 In a pinch, I've ground whole spices with a muddler in a pint glass, but a more traditional tool is a mortar and pestle.
 For larger quantities, I've found that nothing beats a high-speed blender.
-It can quickly yield a fine powder, without the need to sift out any husks or seeds gone astray.
-A spice grinder or blade coffee grinder also makes quick work of the task, though they often require processing the spices in batches.
+It can quickly yield a fine powder, and you won't have to sift out any husks or seeds gone astray.
+A spice grinder or blade coffee grinder also makes quick work of the task, though these often require processing the spices in batches.